Tulikukka/Dell-R410-fan-speed-controller-script/README.md

 How to: unRAID webgui --> main --> flash --> SMB Security Settings:Security --> Public --> Apply

-Now you should have "unRAID server --> flash --> flash --> config" folder tree
+Now you should have "unRAID server --> flash --> config" folder tree